shalatan/shalatan.github.io/android.md

   - `@HiltAndroidApp` : Kicks off Hilt code generation.
 For Application class.
   - `@AndroidEntryPoint` : Add DI container to Android class.
 For Classes
   - `@Inject` :
-    - Construtor Injection : Tells which constructor to use to provide instances and which dependencies it has
+    - Constructor Injection : Tells which constructor to use to provide instances and which dependencies it has
       ```kotlin
       @AndroidEntryPoint
       class SomeAdapter @Inject constructor(private val service: SomeService)